gbdev/pandocs/src/Rendering.md

 # Rendering overview

-::: tip TERMINOLOGY

-All references to a "dot" are meant as dots (one 4 MiHz time unit).
+## Terminology

+The entire frame is not drawn atomically; instead, the image is drawn by the **<abbr>PPU</abbr>** (Pixel-Processing Unit) progressively, **directly to the screen**.
+A frame consists of 154 **scanlines**; during the first 144, the screen is drawn top to bottom, left to right.

+The main implication of this rendering process is the existence of **raster effects**: modifying some rendering parameters in the middle of rendering.
+The most famous raster effect is modifying the [scrolling registers](<#LCD Position and Scrolling>) between scanlines to create a ["wavy" effect](https://gbdev.io/guides/deadcscroll#effects).

+A "**dot**" = one 2<sup>22</sup> Hz (≅ 4.194 MHz) time unit.
-Dots remain the same regardless of whether the CPU is in [double speed](<#FF4D — KEY1 (CGB Mode only): Prepare speed switch>).
+Dots remain the same regardless of whether the CPU is in [double speed](<#FF4D — KEY1 (CGB Mode only): Prepare speed switch>), so there are 4 dots per single-speed CPU cycle, and 2 per double-speed CPU cycle.

+::: tip

+Note that a frame is not exactly one 60<sup>th</sup> of a second: the Game Boy runs slightly slower than 60 Hz, as one frame takes ~16.74 ms instead of ~16.67 (the error is 0.45%).

 :::

+## PPU modes

 <figure><figcaption>

-The following diagram shows how a Game Boy frame is decomposed:
+During a frame, the Game Boy's PPU cycles between four modes as follows:

 </figcaption>